leopard-ai/betty/docs/quickstart/tutorial.rst

     )

+..
+NOTE: the following bar gives a small gap between sections for readability.

+|

 Engine
 ------

 Recalling the :doc:`Software Design <concept_software>` chapter, the ``Engine`` class handles problem dependencies, validation, and execution of multilevel optimization.
-Let's again take a step-by-step dive into each component.
+Let's again take a step-by-step dive into each of these components.

 **Problem Dependencies**

-The dependency between problems are split into two categories --- upper-to-lower (``u2l``) and lower-to-upper(``l2u``) ---, both of which are defined with the Python dictionary.
+The dependency between problems are split into two categories — upper-to-lower (``u2l``) and lower-to-upper(``l2u``) — both of which are defined using a Python dictionary.
 In our example, ``hpo`` is the upper-level problem and ``classifier`` is the lower-level problem.

 .. code:: python